Elvitegravir, cobicistat, emtricitabine, tenofovir disoproxil fumarate

 Summary

-• Elvitegravir, cobicistat, emtricitabine, tenofovir disoproxil fumarate (Stribild) is recommended as a complete regimen for the management of HIV-1 infection in adults and pediatric patients 12 years of age and older weighing at least 35 kg who have no antiretroviral treatment history or to replace the current antiretroviral regimen in those who are virologically suppressed.
+• Stribild (elvitegravir, cobicistat, emtricitabine, tenofovir disoproxil fumarate) is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients 12 years of age and older, weighing at least 35 kg, who have no antiretroviral treatment history, or to replace the current antiretroviral regimen in those who are virologically suppressed (HIV-1 RNA less than 50 copies/mL) on a stable antiretroviral regimen for at least 6 months with no history of treatment failure and no known substitutions associated with resistance to the individual components of Stribild.

 Product Monograph / Prescribing Information